 CoreStack has support for a growing list of Industry specific Regulatory Compliance standards and Industry benchmark standards necessary for modern corporations in various sectors.
-CoreStack is committed in bringing industry leading technology in cloud governance with the easy of use unrivaled in today’s complicated tech landscape.
+CoreStack is committed in bringing industry leading technology in cloud governance with the ease of use unrivaled in today's complicated tech landscape.

-Each Compliance standard contains various controls or rules which represents guideline to be implemented by the Organization for the resources to comply with.
+Each compliance standard contains various controls or rules which represents guideline to be implemented by the Organization for the resources to comply with.

 The tabs at the top represent the scope of the standards.
 There are 2 tabs – Marketplace and My Standards.

 CoreStack provides a wide range of Pre-defined standards which can help in achieving Compliance and Security standards.
 These are Pre-loaded for all subscriptions and can be executed on-demand or scheduled.

 These standards are available across all tenants and are created by the Product Administrator.
 It is managed by CoreStack.
 In on-premises installations, it will be managed by the on-site administrator.

 These standards can be created by end users.
 These standards would be visible only for users within the tenant.
 You can add more standards or edit/delete existing standards in this tab based on your role and access policies.

 CoreStack offers search and filter functions to help quickly look for the standards you need.
 The Search bar is available just above the standards list and works based on the Name mapped to it.
 To Filter Standards, you can click on the Filter icon placed to the right end above the standards list.
 Filter by services and scope is available.

 CoreStack also provides the option for users to create their own standards and control, which help them to assess their standards.
 The following steps need to be performed in the My Standards tab of the Compliance Controls screen to create a new standard.

 - Provide the following details to create the standard.